 - Data entry

-Jobs for HR specialists are expected to increase at a rate of 8 percent through 2022, according to the BLS.
-The career outlook is most favorable for those working in the employment services industry, which includes employment placement agencies, temporary help services and professional employer organizations.
+So how does the HR field stack up?
+The BLS reports that employment of HR specialists is projected to increase by 7% through 2026.1 The career outlook is brightest for those working in the employment services industry, placement agencies, temporary help services and professional employer organizations.
 This opportunity exists because companies are increasingly outsourcing their HR functions.